kiitdev/kiit-site/docs/foundations/kiit-result.md

 ### Goals

-Returning `null` for "not found" loses the reason, and throwing for expected, recoverable failures (validation, a conflict, an unauthorized caller) is expensive and easy to over- or under-catch. kiit-result is a `Result<T, E>` that composes the usual monadic operations with kiit-codes' closed status taxonomy instead of a bespoke or numeric status of its own. `Success` carries a `Passed` status, `Failure` carries a `Failed` status, and builders map each common case to its matching category (`restricted()` gives `Restricted.DENIED`, `invalid()` gives `Invalid.INVALID_VALUE`) without hand-rolling a status object at every call site.
+Returning `null` for "not found" loses the reason, and throwing for expected, recoverable failures (validation, a conflict, an unauthorized caller) is expensive and easy to over- or under-catch. kiit-result's `Result<T, E>` fixes this with a `status` on both branches, not just `Failure`, so a caller knows the kind of success or failure, not just whether one happened. `Outcome<T>`, `Try<T>`, `Option<T>`, and `Validated<T>` all share this one `Result<T, E>` instead of needing four separate types, each just fixing `E` to the error shape a situation calls for.

-Modeling an operation this way means answering four separable questions, not one: did it work (`Success<T>` or `Failure<E>`), what kind of outcome was it (`status: Status`), what went wrong specifically (the `Failure` branch's `error: E`), and what was being done and under what circumstances (an optional `action: Action?`).
+Builders like `restricted()` and `invalid()` pick the matching status automatically, so a `Failure`'s status and its error normally can't disagree without deliberately bypassing them.
+An optional `Action` records which operation produced or wrapped a result, useful for tracing across nested calls.
+The same closed status vocabulary on every branch also gives a model reading or generating code one exhaustive pattern to match against, on `Success` and `Failure` alike, rather than a bespoke shape per library.
+See [Philosophy](#philosophy) for the full rationale.

 <Spacer />